-- production
+- U.S. production

-- reserves
+- U.S. resources

-- drilling activity
+- U.S. drilling activity

-- natural gas imports and exports
+- Canadian natural gas production

-- 4. Purpose
+4. Purpose

 OGSM is used by the Office of Energy Analysis as an analytic aid to support preparation of projections of reserves and production of crude oil and natural gas at the regional and national level.
 The annual projections and associated analyses appear in the Annual Energy Outlook (DOE/EIA-0383) of the U.S. Energy Information Administration.
 The projections also are provided as a service to other branches of the U.S. Department of Energy, the Federal Government, and non-Federal public and private institutions concerned with the crude oil and natural gas industry.